 Electrical Conductivity Measurements (ECM).
-After the first cut in the horizontal saw, the core will be mounted in the Danish ECM setup for DC conductivity measurements.
-Afterwards, the core will be returned to the horizontal saw for cutting the central slab.
+After the both horizontal cuts, the core will be mounted in the Danish ECM setup for DC conductivity measurements.

 Line Scanning.
 The 36 mm thick central slab will be polished on both sides with a microtome knife and the scanned in the AWI line scanner.